SovereignPrime/RISE/README.md

 * The "site" contains web part.
 * In "bin" all Qt stuff and some shell helpers are situated.
 * "etc" is for template configs before moving to OS specific place.
-* All the rest seems to be standart for erlang release.
+* All the rest seems to be standard for an erlang release.

-External Librarys and Frameworks
+External Libraries and Frameworks
 --------------------------------

 RISE uses